Contents

 IVM or In vitro maturation is a method where immature eggs are retrieved from your ovaries and matured in the laboratory, before freezing.
 This requires little to no stimulation medication, thus reducing the risk of OHSS.

-So with all this in mind, clinics work on providing personalised protocols, if they detect any of these factors, during the monitoring and treatment stage.
-Tailored protocols help stimulate your eggs, but largely minimise the risk of OHSS.
+So with all this in mind, clinics work on providing personalised protocols.
+If they detect any of these factors during the monitoring and treatment stage, your protocol may be tailored further to help stimulate your eggs, but largely minimise the risk of OHSS.

 How is OHSS treated?